Skip to main content

 Indiana

-Physicians licensed in Indiana do not have any AMA PRA Category 1 Credit requirements but must complete two credit hours of CME on the topic of opioid prescribing and opioid abuse, according to the Indiana State Medical Board website.
+Physicians licensed in Indiana do not have any general continuing education requirements.
+However, those with a controlled substance registration must complete two continuing education credit hours on the topic of opioid prescribing and opioid abuse, according to the Indiana Professional Licensing Agency website.

 Iowa